 Your role in providing support is vital.
 Learn more about what to expect when someone you know is undergoing treatment and how to talk about depression with a loved one.

 There are a number of treatments available to those suffering from depression.
 You and your loved one may not even know where to begin.
 Asking questions is always a great place to start.
-To find out more about Questions about treatment click here.
+Find out more by reading Questions About Treatment.